luca-bondi/estick-simulator/README.md

 # eStick Simulator
-A testing tool to simulate the eStick for development purpose
+A testing tool to simulate up to four eSticks for development purpose